isaacnmm/pestpolicy-hugo2XX/content/posts/can-bed-bugs-live-in-carpet/index.md

 ##  Which Other Places Can Bed Bugs Live?

-Apart from carpets, bed bugs can hide and live in the following places in your house:
-- Bed frames and bed buttons, Mattress seams, and bedding.
-- Wall cracks/crevices and ceiling compartment, Furniture such as couches, chairs, and wall unit tables.
-- Floorboards, picture frames and wallpapers, Clothes (but[bed bugs can't bite through clothing](https://pestpolicy.com/can
+Apart from carpets, bed bugs can hide and live in the following places in your house: - Bed frames and bed buttons, Mattress seams, and bedding. - Wall cracks/crevices and ceiling compartment, Furniture such as couches, chairs, and wall unit tables. - Floorboards, picture frames and wallpapers, Clothes (but[bed bugs can't bite through clothing](https://pestpolicy.com/can-bed-bugs-bite-through-clothing/)),and closets.
-- bed
-- bugs
-- bite
-- through
-- clothing/)),and closets.

 ##  Conclusion

 Bed bugs can live in carpets within your house, office, theatre, studio, or hotel.
 They crawl, burrow, and hide inside/under carpets where they lay eggs and breed.
 You can treat bed bugs by vacuuming, heat treatment, hot water treatment, or Diatomaceous earth application.
-Carry out bed bug prevention and inspection frequently to experience a bed bug
+Carry out bed bug prevention and inspection frequently to experience a bed bug-free home.
-- free home.